Holy Fuck: History

 In August 2008, the Ottawa Citizen and others reported that the ruling federal Conservatives had issued a talking points memo regarding the cancellation of the PromArt program, funding international promotional tours by Canadian artists.
 The memo justified the cancellation on the grounds that its recipients included, among other notables, "a rock band that uses an expletive as part of its name", apparently referring to Holy Fuck.
 The band took offense at this suggestion.
 In an interview, the band said regarding their name: "It’s been pretty annoying, but it’s gotten us a lot of publicity, so we can’t complain about that."

 Brian Borcherdt took time away from the band to support his next solo album, Coyotes, which was released on October 7, 2008.

 The track 'They're Going to Take My Thumbs" appears in the first episode of Season 2 of Breaking Bad.
 "Royal Gregory" was used in the 2008 video game Midnight Club: Los Angeles as well as in the official trailer for the game.
 The song "Lovely Allen" can be heard in a Dodge Chrysler Jeep commercial and in the Season 2 episode "eps2.1_k3rnel-pan1c.ksd" of the series Mr. Robot.

 In 2009 Holy Fuck took part in an interactive documentary series called City Sonic.
 The series, which featured 20 Toronto artists, had Brian Borcherdt reflecting on his time at Sneaky Dees.

-Holy Fuck's third full-length studio album, Latin was released May 11, 2010 through Young Turks and XL Recordings.
+Holy Fuck's third full-length studio album, Latin was released May 11, 2010, through Young Turks and XL Recordings.
 In the United States, the album reached No. 14 on the Billboard Dance charts and No. 40 on the Heatseekers chart.
 The song "Latin America" was featured in Scott Pilgrim vs. The World.
 The band were chosen by Les Savy Fav to perform at the ATP Nightmare Before Christmas festival that they co-curated in December 2011 in Minehead, England.

 The band's fourth full-length studio album, Congrats, was released on May 27, 2016 on Innovative Leisure and Last Gang Records.

-Borcherdt & Walsh have also done production, writing and extra instrumentation on the album Siberia by Canadian songstress Lights.
+Borcherdt & Walsh have also done production, writing and extra instrumentation on the album Siberia by Canadian singer Lights.

 Graham Walsh has produced and recorded albums for such Canadian bands as METZ, Alvvays, Viet Cong, Doomsquad, Hannah Georgas, and Operators.

-The band's fifth album, Deleter, was released on January 17, 2020 on Last Gang Records.
+The band's fifth album, Deleter, was released on January 17, 2020, on Last Gang Records.
 The band released a video for the new single "Luxe" featuring Hot Chip's Alexis Taylor.

 In 2021, the band received some mainstream attention after their song "Tom Tom" was used in episode 2 of the Amazon Prime series Invincible, based on the Image Comics series of the same name.